 Youth Advisory Group

-In addition to the quarterly, competitive grant cycle, the Guilford Foundation has partnered with the Guilford High School Interact Club to form the Youth Advisory Group (YAG), to foster locally based philanthropy at the teenage level.
+In addition to the competitive grant opportunities listed above, the Guilford Foundation has partnered with the Guilford High School Interact Club to form the Youth Advisory Group (YAG), to foster locally based philanthropy at the teenage level.
 YAG accepts grant applications from organizations on an annual basis (April 1st).
 For more information, click here.

-Sponsorship requests should be addressed separately to Liza Janssen Petra at email@example.com.
+Sponsorship requests should be addressed separately to Jennifer Mullett, Foundation Coordinator, at firstname.lastname@example.org.
 Sponsorship requests are reviewed by the Development Committee on a rolling basis, as funding permits.

 Scholarship requests are reviewed and recommended by the Guilford High School Guidance office.
 Questions may be addressed to (203) 453-2741 ext 225.